Kergalli/dragonbane-action-rules/README.md

 ### ✨ **Universal Spell Support for Automated Animations (NEW in v2.0)**

 - **All spells trigger animations** - Extends Automated Animations beyond just damage spells to include buffs, debuffs, utility spells, and Magic Tricks
-- **Manual control options** - User-controlled buttons to enable or disable AA support as needed
+- **Manual control options** - User-controlled buttons to enable or disable AA support as needed, disabled by default
 - **Zero impact on existing spells** - Damage spells continue working exactly as before

 ### 🎯 **Spell Validation (NEW in v2.0)**